abhchand/georgia-2020-runoff-faq/README.md

 ### How Do I check the status of my Mail-In/Absentee ballot?

-You can log in to the [Georgia My Voter Page](https://www.mvp.sos.ga.gov/MVP/mvp.do) and check
+You can log in to the [Georgia My Voter Page](https://www.mvp.sos.ga.gov/MVP/mvp.do) and check.

+You can also use the popular [BallotTrax Tool](https://georgia.ballottrax.net/voter/).
+It is not affiliated with the governmeent, but it is an endorsed 3rd party (the GA secretary of state site even links there).